 Quartz Glass / Full Spectrum

 We can also do Quartz glass conversions, which allow the camera to see the full spectrum that the sensor is capable of seeing (From IR, through visible wavelengths, to UV).
 You can then use various filters in front of the lens to filter or pass different portions of the spectrum, and narrow the bandwidth in any way you require.
 This conversion is commonly used for scientific, and industrial applications, and often needs manual focussing via live view to give the sharpest results.

 With SLR cameras converted to full spectrum, the AF system of the camera can be set to be correct for visible light, but it will not be correct for IR light when using an IR filter for example as the IR wavelengths will focus at a different point.
-Also, the AF system of many SLR cameras will not work with dark filters.
-For these reasons you would need to use manual focus with the live view function to accurately focus your images.
+Also, the AF system of many SLR cameras will not work with ‘dark’ IR or UV filters fitted to the lens.
+For these reasons you ideally need to use manual focus with the live-view function to accurately focus your images.
 Some SLR cameras have Auto-focus in live view which works directly off the sensor, but these systems tend to be very slow.
 Please note some older digital SLR cameras do not have the live view function.

 With many compact or micro 4/3rd cameras the AF system functions directly from the sensor itself, and so in theory they will always give correct focus.
 This makes them very suitable for full spectrum conversions if required.

 Full spectrum cameras can be used with a wide range of front of the lens filters to cut or narrow the spectrum to various bands of wavelengths including any of the IR filters, or our UV filter.
 We can have any of our filter types mounted in a filter ring to fit lenses.
 Please contact us for prices, as these vary with the size and type required.